-WHEREAS the General Assembly of this Province has been summoned to meet at Fredericton on Thursday the fourteenth day of July instant, I have thought fit to prorogue the said General Assembly, and the same is hereby prorogued accordingly to Thursday the twenty fifth day of August next.
+WHEREAS the General Assembly of this Province stands prorogued to Thursday the twenty fifth inst., I have thought fit further to prorogue the said General Assembly, and the same is hereby prorogued accordingly to Thursday the sixth day of October next.

-Given under my Hand and Seal at Fredericton, the thirteenth day of July, in the year of our Lord one thousand eight hundred and seventy, and in the thirty fourth year of Her Majesty's Reign.
+Given under my Hand and Seal at Fredericton, the twenty fourth day of August, in the year of our Lord one thousand eight hundred and seventy, and in the thirty fourth year of Her Majesty's Reign.